-St. Clair and Vacant Lots
+Acquisition Proposal to convert these units into the public housing asset

+Manchester Redevelopment (RAD) The HACP through the ARMDC will continue preserving affordability in Manchester through redevelopment, an early HOPE VI mixed-finance redevelopment acquired by the HACP in 2017.
+The 86 affordable rental units will be transformed with HUD's Rental Assistance Demonstration (RAD) and project-based voucher program.
+The HACP received HUD's approval for the RAD application (Commitment for Housing Assistance Payment or CHAP) in May 2020 and subsequently submitted a LIHTC application in early 2021.
+The anticipated financial closing, land disposition and construction will begin in Q4 of 2023.
+Turnkey Development of Scattered Sites The Amani Christian Community Development Corporation (ACCDC) is developing twenty-two (22) scattered site units in the Middle Hill District and is in the pre-development stage.
+The project has experienced significant delays and HACP is considering canceling the project.
+The HACP plans to find ways to improve the turnkey method for future St. Clair and Vacant Lots scattered site housing development.
 The HACP submitted the disposition application for the former St. Clair Village property to HUD's Special Application Center (SAC) on January 28, 2022.
-The URA is intent on purchasing certain tracts of the property for urban agricultural uses and steep hill conservation purposes at a fair market value.
-The SAC is currently reviewing the submitted disposition application.

-Disposition, Acquisition and Redevelopment of Properties

-The HACP will acquire property for the purposes of redevelopment and dispose of agency owned parcels that are not intended for development or other special purpose uses.
+The HACP received comments from SAC.
+Prior to proceeding further with the St. Clair disposition, the HACP is waiting to hear back from the URA on whether they are still interested in pursuing the St. Clair property.
+Disposition, Acquisition and Redevelopment of Properties The HACP will acquire property for the purposes of redevelopment and dispose of agency owned parcels that are not intended for development or other special purpose uses.
 In addition, the HACP will pursue the redevelopment of agency-owned property.
-Mixed-finance development of various public housing properties as well as other self-development opportunities are in the planning or pre-development phases; including single family and other self-development activities.

-- The HACP-owned vacant land along Bedford Avenue including property commonly called "Francis Street" is planned for the Bedford Dwellings redevelopment through the ARMDC. - The HACP plans to submit disposition applications for two (2) vacant scattered site properties: 700 Lillian Street and 802 Stanhope Street. - The HACP plans to implement a surplus property sales program designed to sell vacant lots and or structures that are obsolete and/or not required as part of development or modernization initiatives in accordance with 24 CFR 970.3(b)(2).
-The intended outcome is to relieve the HACP of the expense of maintaining the vacant lots.
+Mixed-finance development of various public housing properties as well as other self-development opportunities are in the planning or pre-development phases, including single family and other self-development activities. • The HACP-owned vacant land along Bedford Avenue including property commonly called "Francis Street" is planned for the Bedford Dwellings redevelopment through the ARMDC.
+The HACP plans to submit disposition applications for 2 vacant scattered site properties: 700 Lillian Street and 802 Stanhope Street. • The HACP plans to implement a Surplus Property Sales (SPS) Program designed to sell vacant lots that have never been utilized under a Date of Full Availability (DOFA).
+The intended outcome is to relieve the HACP of the expense of maintaining the vacant lots. • The HACP purchased an existing market-rate, multifamily apartment building consisting of twenty-three (23) units located at 330 46 th Street in the Lawrenceville neighborhood of the City of Pittsburgh.
+The HACP intends to use HUD Faircloth-to-RAD program to create new affordable housing.

-The HACP is also seeking new opportunities for affordable housing with non-traditional, innovative approaches including acquisition/preservation of naturally occurring affordable-housing, acquisition/rehabilitation, acquisition/new construction, and historic rehab throughout the city.
+The HACP is also seeking new opportunities for affordable housing with non-traditional, innovative approaches including acquisition/preservation of naturally occurring affordable-housing, acquisition/rehabilitation, acquisition/new construction, and historic rehabilitation throughout the city.
 The HACP is working with the community and real estate professionals to identify properties for sale that meet the HACP's housing goals and provide additional quality housing options for residents.
 The HACP or ARMDC will own the properties with public housing or PBV operating subsidies.

-The properties currently intended for inclusion in the surplus property disposition program are as follows:
+The properties currently intended for inclusion in the Surplus Property Sales (SPS) Program are as follows: